 The temperament of Japanese Terriers

 is playful and actively agile but they can also show signs of mischief from time to time.

 They adapt to urban life and can stay in Flats and apartments with some daily exercise and a routine that consists of walks.

 Also known as Nipon Terrier or Nihon Terrier, this breed finds it difficult to accommodate itself to extreme climate conditions and needs blankets to keep itself warm in winters.

 Terriers love their toys.
 They get super excited when they receive a new toy as a gift.
 Nihon Terriers are companion dogs and they like to interact with family members.
 They tend to be rather possessive of certain family members who they feel close.

 They enjoy playing with older children but I would advise parents to keep smaller children away from this breed of dogs.
 They hate loud noises and the terrier instincts may come out when you least expect it to happen.

 Japanese Terriers have the ability to become good watchdogs as they can hear even slightest of voices and have good eyesight as well.
 They don't, however, make good guard dogs due to their size.

-Grooming is a breeze with this breed.
+Grooming a short hair breed such as this one is a breeze with this breed.
 A brush with soft bristles, cloth, or rubber curry glove is all that is needed once in awhile.
 Brushing will help with shedding but these dogs are not known to be big shedders.

 A bath when dirty is also recommended.
 Other than that, their teeth should be brushed periodically and their nails clipped.
 A weekly once over will pick up any problems such as dirty ears, fleas, or skin rashes.